Vehrik/FarOut/Characters/7-PlayDeck.md

        take 1 Action with a Bang.
 You must utilize this empowered Action immediately after you expend the Stamina.

-    4. Swing By The Bootstraps - 2 Stamina - After you fail a Challenge, you may decide to expend 2 points of Stamina in order to retry the Challenge.
+    4. Knuckle Down - 2 Stamina - After you fail a Challenge, you may decide to expend 2 points of Stamina in order to retry the Challenge.
 If you succeed this time, you were treated as you succeeded for the initial Attempt.